scipopt/gcg/doc/resources/install.md

 Installation {#install}
 ------------------

-> This guide shows you how to install GCG on your Linux or Mac computer.
+> This guide shows you how to install GCG on your **Linux or Mac** computer.
 Note that
+> GCG cannot be installed on a **Windows** machine out of the box (see @ref windows-install "Windows Installation Guide" for more information).
-> GCG cannot be installed on a windows machine.
-As a user, you can either
+> As a user, you can either
 > * @ref install-scipopt including GCG (recommended) or do a
 > * @ref install-manually.<br>
 >